+let’s talk about self-care for introverts!
 I am an introvert.
 Who is also shy.
 Who also has social anxiety.
-Who wins the prize for the person most likely to become a shut-in who lives off the grid in a cabin in the woods?
+So who wins the prize for the person most likely to become a shut-in who lives off the grid in a cabin in the woods?
 That would be me, except the woods don’t have a good internet connection, so I’ll pass.

 When I was younger, I thought I was so weird.
 I was always sitting alone for lunch or sneaking off to the library.
 My idea of a Saturday night was laying in bed reading.
 Every week I spent my allowance on books.
 I skipped Prom and I didn’t walk for my graduation because no thank you.
 I didn’t understand why I was born without that part that let’s you have a group of friends like in every sitcom ever.